Coinmetro uses many of the security features that have proven the success of FXPIG.

 Two-Factor Authentication (2FA) adds an additional security layer to user accounts.
 Login and account access will require both a password and a unique multi-digit code sent to a registered physical device, such as a phone.
 Authy’s multi-device 2FA feature gives users a convenient solution to securing their data.

 Multi-signature wallets require two signatures to confirm a transaction.
-One instance would be stored on BitGo’s server, and another would be kept at the CoinMetro Backend.
-To compromise a multi-signature wallet, an attacker would have to compromise both BitGo’s and CoinMetro highly secure servers.
+One instance would be stored on BitGo’s server, and another would be kept at the Coinmetro Backend.
+To compromise a multi-signature wallet, an attacker would have to compromise both BitGo’s and Coinmetro's highly secure servers.

 Cold Storage (via BitGo)

-Account access will require IP verification, is an email sent to your register email, confirming you are the one logging in.
+With IP address verification, account access will require IP verification, which is an email sent to your register email, confirming you are the one logging in.
 You can easily deactivate this step from your profile security steps.